0065paula/docs/source/reference/term.md

 # Term
-This document collects the termiologies defined by VisualOps
+This document collects the terms introduced by VisualOps

 Stack
 > A `stack` is a template of an application containing everything that's needed to run it, e.g., resource spec (servers, storage, network) + software configuration (package, code, files and data, etc.), in a static, re-usable form.
 Given this, a `stack` is the definition of a running application's state collection (both resource and configuration).